cameraui/docs/detection/faces.md

 - **Assign a group** to a person to enroll everyone in it at once, or assign a single face.
 - **Discard** groups or faces you don't care about, or clear all ungrouped faces.

+## Correcting a recognition

+When an event names the wrong person, open that face picture on its recording card, pick **Correct person** in the dots menu and assign the right name, or **Mark as unknown**.
+The correction applies to the whole event, and the crop is added to that person so recognition gets it right next time.
+Admins only.

 ## Ignoring a face

 Some faces you never want to see again, like a passing stranger or the mail carrier.
 Ignore one and camera.ui stops collecting them.